“For you, brethren, have been called to liberty; only do not use liberty as an opportunity for the flesh, but through love serve one another”

 Everywhere we hear siren songs of liberation.
 People demand freedom because they think that freedom will bring them liberty.
 Authority is evil to them, and personal rights are everything.

 “In those days there was no king in Israel; everyone did what was right in his own eyes” (Judges 17:6).

-This thinking launched addictive orientation.
-People are slaves to many forms of bondage such as sex, violence, pleasure and drugs.
-They are powerless to escape for they cannot control their addictions.
+This thinking launched an addictive orientation.
+People are slaves to many forms of bondage, such as sex, violence, pleasure, and drugs.
+They are powerless to escape, for they cannot control their addictions.
 They have no eternal authority in their lives.

 Christians do not have to earn the right to relate to God, for they have that right.
 Yet there is a great proclivity to revert to either legalism or license.
 The Christian is not free from the law but the curse of the law.
 Law is the expression of God’s character; it is the code of God’s way of operating.